curityio/dynamic-user-routing/README.md

 ```

 Then press enter to open OAuth Tools and to deploy the Docker components.\
-The reverse proxy will be deployed, along with Curity Identity Server instances for EU and US regions.
+The reverse proxy will be deployed, along with instances of the Curity Identity Server for EU and US regions.

 ## Access the System